EthelChila01/Toman-Bike-Share-Analysis/README.md

 *    We noticed that the COGS column had the time data type, so we changed it to decimal.
 Later, in Power Query, we converted it to the money data type.

 *   We created profit column this way because our COGS (Cost of Goods Sold) is a per-rider cost rather than a total cost
-*   We created the revenue column like so

 #### Our SQL queries